Kyrgyz Republic

 Birding Kyrgyzstan

-Considering the size and location of Kyrgyzstan the number of species that can be encountered is quite good, at least 376 species (Lesser Sand Plover, Ibisbill, Demoiselle Crane being notable examples).
+Considering the size and location of Kyrgyzstan the number of species that can be encountered is quite good, over 400 species have been recorded (Lesser Sand Plover, Ibisbill, Demoiselle Crane being notable examples).
 The avifauna is influenced by the Himalayas as well as by the birds breeding on the Siberian taiga and Kazakh steppes that migrate through the mountain slopes.
-The avifauna is mainly familiar with the European species but some interesting subspecies occur of course, (such as Sturnus vulgaris porphyrnotus a Common Starling race that looks like a Spotless Starling).
-Issyk-Kul lake is good for many breeding birds like Common Redshank, Kentish Plover, Common Snipe, Little Bittern, Ferruginous Duck and Demoiselle Crane that breeds in the foothills near the lake.
-In the reed beds Paddyfield Warblers sing together with Cetti’s Warbler.
-Wintering birds can be expected near the lake, and you can expect some real good surprises.
-Small numbers of Ibisbill and Solitary Snipe winter near the lake.
-Also some Pallas’s Gulls and White-tailed Eagles can be expected.
+The avifauna is mainly familiar with the European species but some interesting subspecies occur of course, (such as the Common Starling race porphyrnotus that looks like a Spotless Starling).

 -